-All data is entered by the European Consumer Centres into the ECC-Net Case Handling IT tool on behalf of the Health and Consumer Protection Directorate General of the European Commission.
+All data is entered by the European Consumer Centres into the ECC-Net Case Handling IT tool ECCNet2 on behalf of the Directorate General of the European Commission for Justice and Consumers.
 The application is hosted on servers situated in the Informatics Directorate-General of the European Commission.

-No personal data is stored in any cookies or log files created on the IT tool.
+No personal data is stored in any cookies or log files created on the ECC-Net2.

 III.
 Who has access to your information and to whom is it disclosed?

 In order for ECC-Net to provide an efficient service, it is important that specific case related data including personal data are made available to the ECC's.
-Access to personal data is granted only to the two European Consumer Centres, located in the countries of the consumer and the trader, which assist the consumer to resolve his/her cross-border complaint or dispute, or, in the case of information requests, only to the Centre which answers the request for information.
-Furthermore, case related data including personal data is available to the Controller in the European Commission s Directorate-General Health and Consumer Protection , and to European Commission staff working under the instructions of the Controller, to enable them to carry out quality control checks of the ECC-Net service provided and for network and database management tasks including block/delete of personal data on justified request by the consumers.
+Access to personal data is granted only to the two European Consumer Centres, located in the countries of the consumer and the trader, which assist the consumer to resolve his/her cross-border complaint or dispute.
+Furthermore, case related data including personal data is available to the Controller in the European Commission s Directorate-General Health and Consumer Protection, and to European Commission staff working under the instructions of the Controller, to enable them to carry out quality control checks of the ECC-Net service provided and for network and database management tasks including block/delete of personal data on justified request by the consumers/reporters.
 All personal data collected will only be used to the extent necessary to carry out the above mentioned tasks.

 IV.
 How do we protect and safeguard your information?

 Your information is held in a secure system the operations of which are covered by the European Commission's security decisions and provisions established by its Directorate of Security for this kind of servers and services.
-The system is protected by nominative User Id / Passwords and an additional digit pass.
-The digit pass is a unique 12-character key generated by the system for each ECC centre.
-It represents an additional level of security and works as follows: After the first authentication with a valid login/password, the IT tool prompts the user to enter a 3-character combination which the system selects at random from the 12-character key.
-This 3-character combination is different for each access to the application.
+The system is protected by nominative User Id / Passwords.

 V. How can you verify, modify or delete your information?